zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/security.md

 - `readOnlyRootFilesystem: true`,
 - The entire `volumeMounts` section,
-- The entire `initContiners` section,
+- The entire `initContainers` section,
 - For `initContainers:image:`, use exact same image used for regular NIC installation.
 Refer to the below code-block for guidance: